trasse/OpSeF-IV/annotatorj-opsef/README.md

 		- Edit mode --> edits a selected, already saved contour in the ROI list by clicking on it on the image
 		- Class mode --> assigns the selected class to the selected contour in the ROI list by clicking on it on the image and displays its contour in the class's colour (can be set in the Class window); clicking on the object a second time unclassifies it

+Note: Class mode currently only works on data following the OpSeF data structure.

 ***

 ## Contour assist